Mining Engineering Mission Statement

 - Graduates will be successful in mining engineering or other professions.

-- Graduates will demonstrate a commitment to lifelong learning, for example by participation in conferences and symposia and by pursuing advanced degrees and professional licensure.
+- Graduates will demonstrate commitment to career development, for example by participation in conferences, symposia, advanced educational courses, and by pursuing advanced degrees and professional licensure.

 - Graduates will evidence a willingness to give professional and public service.

 - Graduates will demonstrate an understanding of the importance of safety and sustainability in all activities, in the workplace and elsewhere, and will evidence that understanding by their personal behavior and their influence on the actions of their employers, their professional societies, and the communities in which they reside.

 The student outcomes of the Bachelor of Science program in Mining Engineering are:

 An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 An ability to communicate effectively with a range of audiences